Bibliothèque nationale de France: History

 The library opened to the public in 1692, under the administration of Abbott Camille le Tellier de Louvois, the minister's son.
 The Abbé Louvois was succeeded by Jean-Paul Bignon, who in 1721 seized the opportunity of the collapse of John Law's Mississippi Company.
 The company had been relocated by Law into the former palace of Cardinal Mazarin around Hôtel Tubeuf, and its failure freed significant space in which the Library would expand (even though the Hotel Tubeuf itself would remain occupied by French East India Company and later by France's financial bureaucracy until the 1820s).
 Bignon also instituted a complete reform of the library's system.
 Catalogues were made which appeared from 1739 to 1753 in 11 volumes.
 The collections increased steadily by purchase and gift to the outbreak of the French Revolution, at which time it was in grave danger of partial or total destruction, but owing to the activities of Antoine-Augustin Renouard and Joseph Van Praet it suffered no injury.
+After the Seven Years' War (1756–1763), the French government sent historian Louis-Georges de Bréquigny to England, where he copied about 70,000 medieval documents relating to French regions once ruled by England; these were later bound into 109 volumes now held in the National Library of France.

 The library's collections swelled to over 300,000 volumes during the radical phase of the French Revolution when the private libraries of aristocrats and clergy were seized.
 After the establishment of the French First Republic in September 1792, "the Assembly declared the Bibliothèque du Roi to be national property and the institution was renamed the Bibliothèque Nationale.
 After four centuries of control by the Crown, this great library now became the property of the French people."